 Parázs Presszó Thai Restaurant (Jókai Street)

 Since its opening in 2007, Parázs has grown into a chain restaurant with three locations across the city, but this one, in Jókai Street, offers the most complete food and drinks menu.
-Apart from familiar Thai classics like pad thai and drunken noodles, the pan-Thai menu pays respect to regional fare, too.
-No matter what you order, the kitchen puts out composed, elegantly plated dishes.
-Note that spice-levels are on the higher end.
+Apart from familiar Thai classics like pad thai and drunken noodles, the menu pays respect to regional Thai fare, too.
+No matter what you order, the kitchen puts out composed, elegantly plated dishes, many with spice levels that are on the higher end.

 I can recommend the buttery, electrifying green curry with a prominent, though not uncomfortable pungency (€9).
 The highlight is the deep-fried, whole tilapia fish (€17); it's crispy on the outside, soft on the inside, and comes blanketed in a sweet-spicy sauce spiked with green herbs.
 The dishes from the Isan region, best known for their chili heat, are also balanced: both the grilled pork (nam tok; €9) and the green-papaya salad (€8) were refreshing and tasty.